tdiprima/ML-Python-Projects/tensorflow-js/TensorFlowjs.md

 ## What is the JavaScript equivalent of Python's array.shape?

 No problem!
-In vanilla JavaScript, you can get the shape of an array using the .length property of each dimension.
-Here's an example:
+In vanilla JavaScript, you can get the shape of an array using the `.length` property of each dimension:

 ```js
 // Create a 2D array